Home/Company/Blog/Blog posts

 • Identification number for tracking.

-Incident Management Process activities: Identify, Categorize, Prioritize.
+Incident Management Process activities: Identify, Categorize, Prioritize incidents.

 In Response: Monitoring tools, Incident Management software or Tech team / Incident team.